 Yards are an important element that create scale and character for an area.
-Most single-family homes in the area have typical front yards of 6.1 to 7.3 metres (20 to 24 feet) and 1.0 metre (3 foot) side yards.
+Most single-family homes in the neighbourhood have front yards of 6.1 to 7.3 metres (20 to 24 feet) and 1.0 metre (3 foot) side yards.
 Typical rear yards are 7.6 metres (25 feet).
-Front yards provide a continuous strip of open space along the street edge while rear yards provide private outdoor open space.
+Front yards provide continuous open space along the street edge while rear yards provide private outdoor space.

-New development should use building setbacks that respect and continue the existing yard rhythm and character of the neighbourhood.
+New development should respect and continue the existing yard rhythm and landscape character of adjoining single-family development.